Existence of simultaneous route and departure choice dynamic user equilibrium: Introduction

 \item flow dynamics;

 \item flow propagation constraints;

 \item a path/departure-time choice model. \end{enumerate}

-Furthermore, analytical DUE models tend to be of two varieties: (1) \textit{route choice} (RC) user equilibrium (Friesz et al. 1989, Merchant and Nemhauser 1978a, 1978b, Mounce 2006, Smith and Wisten 1995, Zhu and Marcotte 2000) ; and (2) \textit{simultaneous route-and-departure} \textit{choice} (SRDC) dynamic user equilibrium (Friesz et al. 1993, 2010, 2012, Ran et al. 1996, Wie et al. 2002).
+Furthermore, analytical DUE models tend to be of two varieties: (1) \textit{route choice} (RC) user equilibrium \citep{Friesz1989, MNa, MNb, Mounce2006, SW2, ZM}; and (2) \textit{simultaneous route-and-departure} \textit{choice} (SRDC) dynamic user equilibrium \citep{Friesz1993, FBST, FKKR, LWRDUE, RHB, WTC}.
 For both types of DUE models, the existence of a dynamic user equilibrium in continuous time remains a fundamental issue.
 A proof of DUE existence is a necessary foundation for qualitative analysis and computational studies.
-In this paper, we provide a DUE existence result for the SRDC DUE problem when it is formulated as an infinite-dimensional variational inequality of the type presented in Friesz et al. (1993).
-In this paper, in order to establish a DUE existence result, we study the network loading problem based on the generalized Vickrey model (GVM) proposed in Han et al. (2012a, 2012b).
+In this paper, we provide a DUE existence result for the SRDC DUE problem when it is formulated as an infinite-dimensional variational inequality of the type presented in \cite{Friesz1993}.
+In this paper, in order to establish a DUE existence result, we study the network loading problem based on the generalized Vickrey model (GVM) proposed in \cite{HFY1, HFY2}.
 All of our results presented in this paper are more general than any obtained previously for DUE when some version of the point queue model is employed.